EugenMayer/parted-auto-resize/README.md

     pvresize /dev/sdb1
     lvextend -r /dev/mapper/vgdata-data -l 100%FREE

 thats it!
-Note, if you happen to see -r in lvextend, yes thats pretty cool, it calls `resize2fs /dev/mapper/vgdata-data` for us automatically
+Note, if you happen to notice -r in lvextend, yes thats pretty cool, it calls `resize2fs /dev/mapper/vgdata-data` for us automatically after the partition resize ( to adjust the filesystem size )